-As for the diseases and symptoms related to COVID-19, Wikidata maps to multiple external identifiers in the main biomedical semantic databases such as MeSH, ICD-10, and UMLS as well as in open lexical databases like OBO Foundry ontologies (e.g. Human Phenotype Ontology) and Freebase as shown in Table 6.
-This is mainly due to the use of machine learning algorithms to align these major online biomedical resources to Wikipedia articles and consequently to Wikidata items [63].
-Trepresentation of open license resources The is particularly explained by the use of these databases to form the core of the biomedical knowledge in Wikidata through mass uploads and timely updates [64].
-Items about diseases and symptoms are also aligned to several online encyclopedias (e.g. eMedicine.
-Encyclopedia Britannica, and
+As for the diseases and symptoms related to COVID-19, Wikidata maps to multiple external identifiers in the main biomedical semantic databases such as MeSH, ICD-1045, and UMLS46 as well as in open lexical databases like OBO Foundry ontologies (e.g. Human Phenotype Ontology) and Freebase (Table S6).
+This is mainly due to the use of machine learning algorithms to align these major online biomedical resources to Wikipedia articles and consequently to Wikidata items [73].
+The representation of open license resources is particularly